metakirby5/.dots/README.md

 ## TODO

-- Remove hash from color variables (see default.yaml)
 - Move to termite?
 - Lock on laptop lid close (xss-lock?)
 - Fix whizkers files to allow light colorschemes